epps/sendbird-javascript-doc/sdk_function_openchat.md

 ### 2. Leave Channel
 Leave a channel.
 The user is removed from the member list of the channel.
- ( This does not move an user to a different channel automatically.)
+ ( This does not move a user to a different channel automatically.)

 ```javascript
   ...